 Start a classroom lending library.
 Solicit book donations and invite families to check out their children’s favorite books.
 Provide suggestions on interacting with children during the reading.

-This article originally appeared in Language Magazine in April, 2017.
+This article was updated in May, 2021.
+It originally appeared in Language Magazine in April, 2017.
 At the time, Cindy Hoisington was an Early Literacy Specialist at the Education Development Center (www.edc.org).